tzutoo/AmpyFin/README.md

 ﻿
-# 🌟 AmpyFin Trading Bot
+# 🌟 AmpyFin Trading System

 ## 🚀 Introduction

-Welcome to **AmpyFin**, an advanced AI-powered trading bot designed for the NASDAQ-100.
+Welcome to **AmpyFin**, an advanced AI-powered trading system designed for the NASDAQ-100.
 Imagine having expert traders working for you 24/7—AmpyFin makes this a reality.

 ## 📊 AmpyFin’s Data Collection Power

 ### 🔍 Data Sources

 - **Financial Modeling Prep API**: Retrieves NASDAQ-100 tickers to gain crucial market insights.
-- **Polygon API**: Monitors real-time market conditions, ensuring that the bot acts based on the most current data.
+- **Polygon API**: Monitors real-time market conditions, ensuring that the system acts based on the most current data.

 ### 💾 Data Storage